Karen Roper Senior Exclusions Officer 01274 439333

 If the exclusion is permanent schools must also send a completed

 All notification documentation to the LA should be via secure email (Galaxkey) to

 Witness statements where possible should be obtained.

-In the event of a permanent exclusion educational provision is organised by Children's Services, Admissions and Exclusions Team from day 6 of the permanent exclusion.
+For permanent exclusions educational provision is organised by Children's Services, Admissions and Exclusions Team from day 6 of the permanent exclusion.
 If a pupil lives in another local authority area the school should inform the 'home authority' about the exclusion

 Day 6 Provision - Children's Services Guidance

 For all excluded pupils, the laws states the Headteacher must write to parents straight away stating: